 years?
 The "fall" has flopped as the cause of suffering and death.

 (2) Adam and Eve were sentenced to death for eating the "forbidden fruit,"

 which supposedly gave them the knowledge of good and evil.
 But this makes no

-sense, as without the knowledge of good and evil, Adam and Eve could not have
+sense, because without the knowledge of good and evil, Adam and Eve could not have

-known that it was wrong to eat the fruit in the first place.
+known that it was "evil" to eat the fruit in the first place.
 They could only know it was

-wrong to eat the forbidden fruit after they ate it, and had been unjustly
+wrong to eat the forbidden fruit after they had eaten it, and had been unjustly

 sentenced to death.
 What a Catch-22 con job!
 Why didn’t God place the fruit a bit higher,